-The systems will be commissioned by EPRI with SCE present as a part of the approval process.
-Los Angeles County inspections for the electrical, mechanical, fire, and whole building are pending.
-The project is now waiting for the SCE installation of the Net Generation Output Meters (NGOM) at each building.
-The installation has been requested and it is being scheduled at this time.
-Once the NGOMs are set, then Permission to Operate (PTO) will be officially granted.
-The design of the DC micro-grid is being finalized and prepared for the submittal of plan check for the electrical and mechanical permits.
+The systems were commissioned by EPRI with SCE present as a part of the approval process.
+Los Angeles County inspections for the electrical, mechanical, fire, and whole building are complete.
+SCE installed the Net Generation Output Meters (NGOM) at each building.
+With NGOMs are set, Permission to Operate (PTO) was officially granted.
+The design of the DC micro-grid was finalized with the submittal of drawings for plan check of the electrical and mechanical permits.

-EPRI will also on-board residents for participation in the OhmConnect program.
-Only one-third of the residents have enrolled to date.
-OhmConnect software is being utilized to allow the tenants to receive a message to encourage conservation of on-premises HVAC, water heating, and plug loads and provide that load data to Open Demand Side Resource Integration Platform (openDSRIP) as a behavioral DR resource.
+The project team worked to on-board residents for participation in the OhmConnect program.
+Most residents have now enrolled.
+OhmConnect software is being utilized to allow the tenants to receive a message to encourage conservation of on-premises HVAC, water heating, and plug loads and provide that load data to the Open Demand Side Resource Integration Platform (openDSRIP) as a behavioral DR resource.
+Some residents have changed their energy use behavior because of OhmConnect, and are excited about saving money on their electric bill.